 A look inside the CJIS Security Policy and how to comply with the new advanced authentication mandate

-The updated FBI CJIS Security Policy requires Advanced Authentication for all law enforcement personnel who access NCIC criminal justice information outside of a secure location.
+The FBI CJIS Security Policy now requires Advanced Authentication for all law enforcement personnel who access criminal justice information outside of a secure location.

 “Authentication” refers to the process of verifying a user’s identity when requesting secure access to CJIS systems.
 Typical “One-Factor Authentication” is when a user logs in with just a username and password.

-“Advanced Authentication” or “Two-Factor Authentication” requires an additional separate factor or credential in order to complete the log-in process.
-This second credential is often sent as a one time PIN (OTP) that is obtained by something that the user physically has in his or her possession (e.g. an app or SMS text to a cell phone, a hard token or a paper token).
+“Advanced Authentication” or “Two-Factor Authentication” requires an additional factor in order to complete the log-in process.
+This second credential is often sent as a one time PIN (OTP) that is obtained by something that the user physically has in their possession (like an app, a text to a cell phone, a hard token, or a paper token).
 These OTPs cannot be memorized like standard passwords because they are designed to change every time the user logs in.

 See Figure 1 (right) for a simple three step explanation of the process.

-Whether or not your agency requires CJIS Advanced Authentication boils down to one key question… Do you have officers who access NCIC criminal justice information from a mobile data terminal or handheld device, or are they trying to remote access from an unsecure location?
+Whether or not your agency requires CJIS Advanced Authentication boils down to one key question: Do you have folks who access NCIC criminal justice information from a mobile data terminal or handheld device, or do they have remote access from an unsecure location?
 If the answer is “Yes,” then those officers will require an Advanced Authentication system to be compliant.

 As technology evolves, people are able to access sensitive information from more locations with a variety of devices.
 This opens you up to the risk of data breaches, fraud, and inappropriate access to critical information.
 These factors have led to many organizations requiring multi-factor authentication or two-step authentication as a part of their security policy.